 What is Cook and Share?
-3 Theme Three: Cooking is Minimally Processed 14
+3 Theme Three: Cooking is Minimally Processed 13

-How to get involved 4 Hearty Meals 15
+How to get involved 4 Hearty Meals 14

-Actions Checklist 5 Baked Goodies 16
+Theme One: Cooking is Joyful 5 Baked Goodies 15

-Theme One: Cooking is Joyful 6 The Whole Truth 17
+Pumpkin Power 6 The Whole Truth 16

-Pumpkin Power 7 Theme Four: Cooking is Human 18
+Firework Feasts 7 Theme Four: Cooking is Human 17

-Firework Feasts 8 Food Around the World 19
+Happy Plates 8 Food Around the World 18

-Happy Plates 9 Show and Tell 20

-Theme Two: Cooking is for Everyone 10
+Theme Two: Cooking is for Everyone 9 Show and Tell 19

-Air Fryer Fun 11
+Air Fryer Fun 10

-Level Up 12
+Level Up 11

-Simple Snacks 13
+Simple Snacks 12

-Made is Cook and Share?
+Middle Cook and Sigue?

 Cook and Share is all about bringing people together through food.
 It encourages schools, families, nurseries and communities across the UK to cook, eat, and enjoy food in ways that create connection, build skills and celebrate the joy of cooking.
 Taking part can also support you in working towards your Food for Life actions.
 This activity pack offers you resources to help pupils learn practical cooking skills, understand healthy eating and connect food to culture and community.
 Cook and Share is a chance to give pupils hands-on experience, spark conversations about food, and create joyful moments together.
-With flexible, accessible resources, it's a practical and inspiring way to weave cooking into your curriculum

-HOW to get involved

-These resources are designed to be flexible, so you can use them in whatever way works best for you.
-Each theme includes a mix of activities, recipes and ideas that can be:

-- Used to create a lesson or learning session - Picked apart to try individual recipes or short activities - Adapted to suit your own setting, whether that's a classroom, a cooking club or at home.
+With flexible, accessible resources, it's a practical and inspiring way to weave cooking into your curriculum HOW to get involved These resources are designed to be flexible, so you can use them in whatever way works best for you.
+Each theme includes a mix of activities, recipes and ideas that can be: - Used to create a lesson or learning session - Picked apart to try individual recipes or short activities - Adapted to suit your own setting, whether that's a classroom, a cooking club or at home.
 There's no right way to use them!
 The aim is to give you practical tools, inspiration, and confidence.
-We encourage you to explore, experiment, and make them your own, so you and your learners get the very best out of them.
+We encourage you to explore, experiment, and make them your own, so you and your learners get the very best out of them. cooking is journal Cooking isn't just about making food, it's about making memories.

-Actions Checkins

-COOKITA IS JOUTUI

-Cooking isn't just about making food, it's about making memories.
 When we cook, we laugh, share stories and spend time together.
 Cooking helps us celebrate birthdays, holidays and moments that make us smile.
 Cooking is a great way to connect with friends and family.
 You can learn new recipes from each other, taste different flavours, and be proud of what you create.
 Everything that you cook is something special, because you made it.

-BFE1, BFE2, BCP2

-SFE2, SCP2

-GFE2

-COOKING IS JOHN

-Puripulation Power

-A pumpkin isn't just for carving, it's for cooking too.
+COOKING S JOHNI Purple Power A pumpkin isn't just for carving, it's for cooking too.
 After Halloween, nearly 20 million pumpkins go to waste, but pumpkins are tasty, healthy and full of goodness.
 This makes them a perfect way to teach pupils about food waste and how we can make the most of what we have.
-(GFE1)

 Why not turn your pumpkin into something delicious?
 Give our Soup Chooser a whirl and experiment with some flavours, or use our Seeds and Spices cheat sheet to give the seeds a tasty twist.
-(BFE2, SFE2, GFE2) You can also share these recipes with parents so families can join in at home and make the most of their pumpkins too.
-(BCP2, SCP2)

 If you've still got loads of pumpkin left over, don't worry!
 Use your roasting, blending and mixing skills to make some fun pumpkin play dough.